The Glen Scotia distillery has been operating in the shadow of its more

 Taste: Tasted like a whisky that was bottled decades ago.
 Austere, but full and satisfying.

 A harsh, sourish finish keeps it out of the upper 80's.
-A great profile on the surface, but it lacks some substance.
+A great profile on the surface, but it lacks substance.

 Score: 83 points - here's an 'aced' bottling I'm fairly fond of for a change.
 Actually very decent.